 Some explanation would go a long way toward fleshing them out as characters, as opposed to just evil monsters, which is always a good thing.
-The Beast was also very, very lame, and needs the same treatment.
-It’s apparently giant, yet the Slayers aren’t.
-Why is it giant?
-What the hell is with him shooting lame-ass fireballs from his mouth?
+The Beast was also pretty weak and needs the same treatment.
+It’s apparently a giant, yet the Slayers aren’t.
+Why?
+And what’s with him shooting (lame) fireballs from his mouth?
 How about raising the stakes?
-Give Corwyn a really powerful enemy (in more that name) would really raise the stakes.
+Give Corwyn a really powerful enemy (in more that name) would do the trick.

 Krull is also remarkably uneven tonally.
 At times it appears to be almost aimed at younger viewers, while at others it come very adult.